 And throughout it all… Can you imagine how overwhelmed a girl from the early seventeenth century would be if she suddenly found herself in the twenty-first?
 As she put it, "In a world where naught to me is known, where every speech is foreign, where the clothes I wear, the food I eat, the very air I breathe, scream a' their differences from a' that e'er have I known, fear awaiteth me."
 And add to that the memory of the recent murder of her family and the ruin of the only life she's ever known…

-Virginia is available from goodreads or directly from Amazon, a Kindle edition here and a paperback edition here.
+Virginia is available from Amazon, a Kindle edition here and a paperback edition here.

 Dia Collins' parents are suddenly, mysteriously, dead.
 It doesn't take her long to discover that their deaths had been no accident.
 They'd been murdered.